FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/managing_opmodes/managing-opmodes.rst

 etc.).
-The program that you are creating/editing only *ephemerally* exists within the web browser; there is no auto-save or feature to ensure that the program is ultimately saved back onto the device (REV Control Hub or approved FTC SmartPhone) for use by a robot.
+The program that you are creating/editing only *ephemerally* exists within the web browser; there is no auto-save or feature to ensure that the program is ultimately saved back onto the device (REV Control Hub or approved SmartPhone) for use by a robot.
 Only the *SAVE* operation will actually save the OpMode to a **.blk** file onto the device.
 Therefore, it's imperative that Blocks programmers *SAVE* their work often, and especially once they have completed their work.
 The mechanism by which you can *SAVE* an OpMode is via